Our Sustainability Skills symbols are a visual tool designed

 safari

-Vegetable-tanned calf leather that has been dyed twice and thus features a different coloured edge.
-The colour will darken gradually and with exposure to sunlight.
+Vegetable-tanned calf leather sourced from an Italian (Tuscany) supplier.
+Features a double-dye process that creates a contrasting color edge.
+The color will get darker with wear and exposure to sunlight.
 The dye can stain your feet.
-The leather gets softer with wear and may stretch.
+It gets softer with use and may stretch.

 black